AndersDeath/diary2/000-current.md

 # 28 April - Friday - Barcelona - 211 day of immigration

 Today we were walking again a lot.
+We tried to visit Parc Guell but this place is so crowded